Choose your path

 Note to Mac users: Microsoft does not support the Data Analysis Tool Pack in Mac Office Excel 2008 or Mac Office Excel 2011.

-AI CE Credit for Designated Members, Candidates for Designation, and Practicing Affiliates
+AI CE Credit for Designated Members and Practicing Affiliates

 Who Should Enroll